CoralLemons/Mortgage-Analysis-Project/README.md

 3. Age (<25, 25-34, 35-44, etc...)
 4. Race/Ethnicity (White, Asian, Black, etc...)
 5. Occupancy Type (Principal, Secondary, Investment)
-6. Gross Income in USD (An integer)
+6. Gross Income in USD (A valid numerical entry)

-After you click "Generate Results" the cloropleth map will update with a color scale of your likelihood for application success, you'll be provided with a key and then you'll see the top 10 counties where you're most likely to succeed with your application.
+After you click "Generate Results," the choropleth map will update with a color scale of your likelihood for application success, you'll be provided with a choropleth key, and then you'll see the top 10 counties where you're most likely to succeed with your application.
+You can also hover over individual counties for the likelihood of application success.